The Broward County Sea Turtle Emergency Hotline is 954-328-0580

-The Program also maintains a "Sea Turtle Emergency Response" cell-phone number.
-This number is advertised locally for the purpose of reporting information about injured or stranded turtles, disoriented hatchling turtles, poaching, and dead sea turtles that have washed ashore.
-The Program always notifies FWC's Fish and Wildlife Research Institute (FWRI) Stranding and Salvage Network (STSSN) each time they respond to an incident.
+The Broward County Sea Turtle Conservation Program (BCSTCP) maintains a "Sea Turtle Emergency Response" hotline that is monitored 24 hours a day, 365 days a year.
+This number is advertised locally for the purpose of reporting information about injured or distressed turtles, disoriented hatchling turtles, poaching, and dead sea turtles that have washed ashore.

-If you observe an adult sea turtle or hatchling on the beach, please adhere to the following rules and guidelines:
+If you observe an adult sea turtle or hatchlings on the beach, please be aware of the following:

-- It is normal for sea turtles to be crawling on the beach on summer nights.
-DO NOT report crawling or nesting (digging or laying eggs) activity on the published SEA TURTLE EMERGENCY LINE unless the animal is in a dangerous situation (on a road, in a parking lot, etc. or has wandered well off the beach).
+It is normal for sea turtles to be crawling on the beach on summer nights.
+DO NOT report crawling or nesting activity on the published sea turtle emergency line unless the animal is in a dangerous situation.

-- Never handle hatchling sea turtles.
-If you observe hatchlings wandering away from the ocean or on the beach, call the SEA TURTLE EMERGENCY LINE immediately.
+Never handle hatchling sea turtles.
+If you observe hatchlings wandering away from the ocean or off the beach, call the SEA TURTLE EMERGENCY HOTLINE immediately.